nicojs/type-annotationify/README.md

       }
     }
     ```
-    The solution is to add back the type annotation to the property manually
+    The solution is to add the type annotation to the property manually.
     ```diff
     - private readonly validator;
     + private readonly validator: OptionsValidator;